 A circular bioeconomy encourages the recovery, reuse, and sustainable management of biological resources.
-The adoption of such an approach can help tackle challenges like reducing greenhouse gas emissions, waste and pollution, with consequent impacts on climate change and biodiversity loss.
+The adoption of such an approach can help tackle challenges like reducing greenhouse gas emissions, waste, and pollution with consequent impacts on climate change and biodiversity loss.

 Intelligent use of industrial biotechnology, biorefining, and engineering biology in combination with green physico-chemical approaches has the power to address many of the issues needed to develop a circular and environmentally sustainable economy.

-- precious metal recovery
+- technology-relevant metal recovery

 - textile manufacturing and recycling.

-For both areas, this opportunity aims to:
+For both areas, the opportunity aims to:

-Precious metal recovery
+Technology-relevant metal recovery

 We are interested in applications that utilise biotechnology to: